Quanta Magazine tipped us off to a long forgotten proof of the Gaussian correlation inequality (GCI).

 Case 2, all other horses.
 Now, that is a horse of a different color, which, by the lemma, does not exist.
 Ergo, all horses have infinitely many legs.

 There is a bridge in Dublin Ireland, famous for recording the inspiration of Sir William Rowan Hamilton.
 Sir William was strolling across the bridge on October 16, 1843, when his eureka moment produced the definition of the mathematical objects called “quaternions.”
 He spent the rest of his life investigating them, and hoped they would catch on.
-Although many theoreticians have puddled around with them, see “The Road to Reality,” by Roger Penrose, for example, they have remained a powerful- looking byway.
-Nevertheless a plaque has been placed on the bridge to commemorate the event.
+Although many theoreticians have puddled around with them, see “The Road to Reality,” by Roger Penrose, for example, they remained a powerful- looking byway until recently, when they've been adopted for computer graphics applications.
+A plaque has been placed on the bridge to commemorate the event.

 Born in Oxford, England on 1919, Venetia Burney is the great neice of Henry Madan who is credited with naming the two moons of Mars -Phobos and Deimos.
 One morning, on March 14, 1930, at the breakfast table, Falconer Madan read of the discovery of Pluto from the Times of London to his granddaughter Venetia and asked her to suggest a name for it.
 Knowledgeable in astronomy and mythology and of the initials of astronomer Percival Lowell who looked for the planet, she suggested the name Pluto, which Falconer immediately liked and forwarded to the Lowell Observatory through an astronomer.
 The name stuck and was officially made public on May 1st, 1930, and Venetia became a celebrity.